byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 the same time, so it essentially locks that part of the CPU cache.
 I won't try to guess how much that overhead would be in practice, but it certainly isn't free.

-And then the result would be that a lot of existing pure Ruby code, that used to be effectively thread safe, would not longer be.
+And then the result would be that a lot of existing pure Ruby code, that used to be effectively thread safe, would no longer be.
 So beyond the work ruby-core would have to do, Ruby users would also likely need to debug a bunch of thread safety issues in their code, gems, etc.